michaelsharman/LT/README.md

 This is a utility library of helper modules useful if you're developing with Learnosity APIs.

+Modules are separated between Assessment (when using Items API) and Authoring (when using Author API).

 See [documentation here](https://michaelsharman.github.io/LT/).

 ## Important